d2l-ai/d2l-en/chapter_generative_adversarial_networks/gan.md

 data = X.dot(A) + b
 ```

-Let us see what we got.
+Let's see what we got.
 This should be a Gaussian shifted in some rather arbitrary way with mean $b$ and covariance matrix $A^TA$.

 ```{.python .input  n=3}
 d2l.set_figsize((3.5, 2.5))